 Monmouth College’s REDI (Rural Education Initiatives) program collaborated with local teachers and the College’s library director to bring the students to campus with two goals in mind: To publicly display students’ work and to help the students see themselves (literally) in college.Read More

-More news & stories from our Illinois Hub:
+More news and stories from our Illinois Regional Hub:

 Oregon Partners Travel East to Learn and Collaborate

 A team from Eastern Oregon University visits Illinois and Wisconsin to meet and learn from their peers in the Regional Hub Network